rfshelley/Documentation/smartapp-developers-guide/preferences-and-settings.rst

     }

 It is worth noting that in the last example, the audio input does not have the usual ``required: false`` attribute.
-This is because the input will not be displayed if there are no audio devices associated to this location.
+This is because the input will not be displayed if there are no audio devices associated to this Location.
 However, the SmartApp would have to be able to handle a ``null`` value for that input.
-Also, it is worth remembering that if the user does have an audio device in this location, the default value of ``required: true`` will be applicable.
+Also, it is worth remembering that if the user does have an audio device in this Location, the default value of ``required: true`` will be applicable.

 Working with other input types
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^